Search

 director of city relations

-Each year, the City of Auburn selects a focus area within its boundaries and dedicates time in the summer to make repairs and perform general maintenance work.
-The Neighborhood Cleanup Project allows City staff to work with residents to beautify and nourish Auburn’s neighborhoods and was born out of the Environmental Services Department in 2011.
-The project fosters strong collaboration between City departments, including Public Safety, Parks and Recreation, Public Works, Environmental Services, Engineering Services and Water Resource Management.
-Staff work closely together to complete improvements related to broken sidewalks, street signs, plantings and code violations, among many other items.
+Each year, the City of Auburn selects a focus area within the city limits and dedicates time to spruce it up — making repairs and performing general maintenance work.
+The Love My Block initiative, formerly known as the Neighborhood Cleanup Project, allows City staff to work with residents to beautify and nourish Auburn’s neighborhoods.
+Born out of the Environmental Services Department in 2011, the project fosters strong collaboration between City departments, including Auburn Fire, Public Works, Environmental Services, Engineering Services, Water Resource Management and Auburn Police.

 Focus areas are selected annually and include neighborhoods not managed by a neighborhood homeowners association.
-Areas typically include those City staff has identified as an area in need of services and attention, based on the number of work orders and resident requests made over time.
 Each year, focus areas are kept at comparable sizes, not exceeding 200 acres.

 Previous Projects